hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > a fancy dress balls that, where every guest
 >
-> Is in appropriate costume strictly dres't;
+> Is in appropriate costume strictly dressed;
 >
-> The face to shew the character, and age
+> The face to show the character, and age
 >
 > They paint, as is the custom of the stage;
 >